 Peter’s Dulwich career has been combined with a number of different ventures, including a year spent teaching at the Latin School of Chicago and directing productions at a number of major venues and with leading actors.
 Latterly, Peter has worked on the Henslowe-Alleyn theatre papers, leading a loan exhibition at Shakespeare’s Globe as part of the 2016 anniversary celebrations.
 He has given talks about the archive to audiences including the Massachusetts Shakespeare & Co theatre company and to the Shakespeare Club in Stratford.
 Peter sits on Shakespeare’s Globe Council, moderates ‘A’ Level Drama and is a regular contributor to Teaching Drama magazine.

-Maurice Hindle has taught English and Drama studies at several British universities, and is currently Visiting Fellow in the English Department at The Open University, where he has taught Shakespeare for the last fifteen years.
+Maurice Hindle has taught English and Drama studies at several British universities.
+Until recently, he was a Visiting Fellow in the English Department at The Open University, where he taught Shakespeare for fifteen years.
 From 2011-13 he managed to completion (with the academic assistance of Professor Andrew Gurr) the two-year AHRC-funded project he devised in 2009-10, SHAKESPEAREAN LONDON THEATRES (ShaLT), editing, designing and producing THE GUIDE TO SHAKESPEAREAN LONDON THEATRES and the informative ShaLT WALKING MAP.
 Among his book and essay publications in Romanticism, he has produced Penguin Classic editions of Mary Shelley’s FRANKENSTEIN, William Godwin’s CALEB WILLIAMS and Bram Stoker’s DRACULA.
 He has a long-standing interest in film, the second edition of his book SHAKESPEARE ON FILM appearing in 2015.
 Alongside working on a long-brewing book, SINGING HIS HEART AND SPEAKING HIS MIND: THE SONGWORLD OF JOHN LENNON, he is currently assembling a follow-up project to ShaLT about early theatre in Clerkenwell and Shoreditch, SHAKESPEARE IN NORTH LONDON (ShaNL). www.mauricehindle.com

 Anne Rowley’s appointment to the Board in 2011 was as the liaison member with the Friends of The Rose, of which she has been a committee member.
 She joined the Friends many years ago but has only become actively involved since January 2011.